 Students interested in achieving the Child Development Basic Certificate while meeting the educational component of the nationally recognized CDA credential may take the above three child development courses required for the Basic Certificate.
 These courses satisfy the requirements of the Basic Certificate and the functional areas of study identified by the CDA Council.

-- Additional CDA credential requirements are the responsibility of the student. - Credential and credentialing fees are administered by the Council for Early Childhood Professional Recognition. - The CDA credential and/or the JSCC Child Development certificate are the current minimum requirements for Assistant Teachers in the expanding Alabama PreK.
+\Additional CDA credential requirements are the responsibility of the student.

+\\Credential and credentialing fees are administered by the Council for Early

 Computer Information Systems Technology

 Wade Crawford, advisor

 Ruby Carson Hall, room 118 (205) 856-7854 ● Icrawford@jeffersonstate.edu.